Step 1: Creating Your Workspace and Workflow-Type Application

 2. Click (Expand) to expand the node Settings Menu.

-3. Select Open to open the Employee Information module in the Module Editor.
+3. Select Open to open the Employee Information module in the Module Builder.

-You have now created your first Workspace, application, workflow, and a module that will become your first user screen.
+You have now created your first application, workflow, and a Task node module that will become your first user screen.
 In the next use case lesson, you’ll begin to populate the screen to create an employee information form.
+This form will intake employee information that the rest of your application will reference.